-Face Talking AI Tool for Realistic Videos | HeyGen
+Face talking AI tool for realistic videos | HeyGen

 Face talking is built for moments where a human presence improves clarity, trust, and engagement, making it ideal for AI talking applications.
 HeyGen makes it easy to create talking videos consistently and efficiently using AI talking technology.

 Face talking lets you appear on screen as an AI avatar without recording yourself.
-You keep a visible human connection while removing the stress, setup, and time needed for live video recording by using AI avatars.
+You maintain a visible human connection while removing the stress, set-up, and time required for live video recording by using AI avatars.

 Instead of reshooting videos, face-talking content can be updated by editing text or audio.
-This makes revisions instant and keeps content always up to date.
+This makes revisions instant and keeps content always current.

 Face talking ensures the same facial appearance, tone, and presentation style across all videos, helping teams maintain a unified and professional voice.

 Upload a single portrait photo and generate a face-talking video with realistic mouth movement and facial expression with the AI video generator.
-The AI analyses facial structure to produce smooth, natural speech animation that feels authentic.
-This removes the need for filming, lighting or animation skills.
+The AI analyzes facial structure to produce smooth, natural speech animation that feels authentic.
+This removes the need for filming, lighting, or animation skills.

 Text-driven talking face